Introduction

 How to Create an Effective Recruitment Strategy

-Next, you need to determine where to find potential candidates.
-There are several ways to do this, including posting job openings on job boards, social media platforms, and professional networking sites.
-You can also reach out to recruitment agencies or attend job fairs to connect with potential candidates.
+Now that you know what you need, it’s time to find the right people.
+You can do this by posting job openings on job boards, social media, and professional networking sites.
+You can also tap into recruitment agencies or attend job fairs to meet potential candidates in person.

 The Role of Technology in Modern Recruitment